Great Expectations

 Having a more clear understanding of our low adoption rate we began to discuss what potential ways GX can quickly showcase the value or "Aha moment" to users.
 Users would need to achieve this point in the journey to be able to fully understand the value our Cloud product offered.

 We quickly spent some time researching both our competitors along with other relevant and similar products within the industry.
 This was important as the need for data quality has only grown in importance over the past decade.
-After analysis of similar products we noticed some similarities and minute differences in approaches from product to product.
+After analysis of similar products we noticed some similarities and slight differences in approaches from product to product.

 After some discussion and understanding of the various approaches we reviewed this with our Product team to better improve our MVP flow to reduce drop off rates to allow users to better see the value of GX Cloud.
-Since I was involved in the research phase I had a vague idea of what I thought was the best approach and reviewed with our product team to confirm that the team was on the same page.
-Our team needed to understand why users were dropping off and needed to take constraints into consideration:
+We ultimately landed on a guided path tutorial approach.

 The main goal is to allow users to successfully navigate onboarding and being able to test out the "Expectations" that GX Cloud offered.
 Code name Demo Data, our team quickly iterated on changes to the MVP flow that would allow users to get to GX Cloud's value moment.
 In my 3 years of working at GX this was by far one of the most successful feature releases.